Patricia Daley

-Patricia O. Daley is a Jamaican-born British human geographer and academic, specialising in forced migration, political ecology, and Africa.
+Patricia Orchid Daley is a British human geographer and academic, specialising in forced migration, political ecology, and Africa.
 She is Professor of Human Geography of Africa at the University of Oxford and a Fellow of Jesus College, Oxford.

 Early life and education

 Daley was born and brought up in rural Jamaica.
 At the age of 12, she emigrated to England.
 She attended school in Hackney, London, and as a teenager lived in the Pembury Estate.

 Daley was the first of her family to attend university, and studied at Middlesex Polytechnic, graduating with a Bachelor of Science (BSc) degree.
 She then undertook postgraduate studies at Goldsmiths College and the School of Oriental and African Studies, both part of the University of London, graduating with a Master of Arts degree and a Postgraduate Certificate in Education (PGCE).
 She then moved to the University of Oxford to study for a Doctor of Philosophy (DPhil) degree.
 She completed her doctorate in 1989 with a thesis titled "Refugees and underdevelopment in Africa: the case of Barundi refugees in Tanzania".